ibm-cloud-docs/cis/cis-cli-plugin.md

     *Deprecated*.
 The value `on` is equivalent to `v1`.

 `--ip-firewall`
-:   Control whether or not enables the IP Firewall for this application.
-Valid values are `on`, `off`.
+:   Control whether the IP Firewall for this application is enabled.
+Valid values are `on` and `off`.
 The default value is `off`.

 `--edge-connectivity`
 :   The IP versions supported for inbound connections on a range of anycast IPs.
 Valid values are `all`, `ipv4`, `ipv6`.
 The default value is `all`.